no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

 *The interpreter will NOT like this code*

-## 3. Sort the inventors by birthdate, oldest to youngest
+## 3. Sort the inventors by birth date, oldest to youngest

 Array.prototype.sort() is another array method that takes a function and returns an array where that function was run on each element.
 The difference here is, the function itself determines HOW the returned array will be sorted.
 Here are a few examples: